willemolding/ProofBoy/README.md

 #### On-Chain

-For the hackathon we implemented a system that allows players to mint an NFT for their high score in the homebrew gameboy game [FlappyBoy](https://github.com/bitnenfer/FlappyBoy).
-Thanks to ProofBoy, other people can consider this to correspond to a real game state.
+For the hackathon we implemented two systems.
+One that allows players to mint an NFT for their high score in the homebrew gameboy game [FlappyBoy](https://github.com/bitnenfer/FlappyBoy) (live demo), and another that allows turning caught Pokemon into NFTs (video demo only, game cannot be distributed due to copyright).
+Thanks to ProofBoy, other people can consider these to correspond to real game states.

 <p align="center">
 <img src="./docs/system-arch.excalidraw.svg" width="900"/>